rmsrosa/ChainPlots.jl/README.md

 It also generates a [MetaGraph.jl](https://github.com/JuliaGraphs/MetaGraphs.jl) from the `Flux.Chain`.
 The Plot recipe is built from the generated `metagraph`.

 This repository is for prototyping the recipe.
-It is not intended to become a registered Julia package.
+It is not, at first, intended to become a registered Julia package.
 Instead, the aim is to PR it into [FluxML/Flux.jl](https://github.com/FluxML/Flux.jl).
+Or, maybe, a separate package in [FluxML](https://github.com/FluxML).

 Nevertheless, one is welcome to install it directly via github, use it, and contribute to improve it.

 ## Current state

-The aim is to obtain pictorial representations for all types of layers implemented with [Flux.Chain](https://fluxml.ai/Flux.jl/stable/models/layers/#Flux.Chain) and in a way similar to the representations given in the following links:
+The aim is to obtain a pictorial representations for all types of layers implemented with [Flux.Chain](https://fluxml.ai/Flux.jl/stable/models/layers/#Flux.Chain) and in a way similar to the representations given in the following links:

 * [Main Types of Neural Networks and its Applications — Tutorial](https://pub.towardsai.net/main-types-of-neural-networks-and-its-applications-tutorial-734480d7ec8e); and